Johann has 24 years investment experience of which 14 years was spent as an equity analyst. The last 10 years were spent as a portfolio manager.

 He was one of the founder members of the large cap team and played a role in designing the large cap investment process.

 He is currently a member of the equity selection group at Sanlam Investment Management.

-Despite a poor economic backdrop and populist rhetoric ahead of the elections, the JSE posted solid returns after a poor 2018.
-Patient investors will know that the best investments are made when sentiment is bearish.
-The JSE is trading on a forward P/E of 13x and an attractive forward dividend yield of close to 4%.
+After a difficult period for the JSE, the market is trading on a forward P/E of 13x and an attractive forward dividend yield of close to 4%.